JetBrains/kotlin/GRADLE_PLUGIN.md

         allInteropLibrariesFrom project(':interop')
     }
     ```
-* Specify only name of a library.
+* Specify only the name of a library.
 In this case the compiler will look for the library in its repositories.

     ```
     libraries {